act-now-coalition/covid-act-now-website/scripts/vaccination_alerts/README.md

 ## 3. email users

-We fetch the information for the current snapshot in `vaccination-alerts` to generate pairs of emails and locations
+We fetch the emails where `sentAt` is `null` from the `vaccination-alerts` collection corresponding to the updates in `vaccination-alerts.json` and generate `(email, fipsCode)` pairs of users to email with updates for the corresponding locations.

 ```yaml
 - email: pablo@covidactnow.org